Deadline for completing the form is SUNDAY 27th MARCH, 2022.

 Overview: step-by-step process for applying for modules

-- Use the options booklet and any information you got from the options chats to make an informed decision regarding the modules you wish to take in 2021/22.
+- Use the options booklet and module webpages to make an informed decision regarding the modules you wish to take in 2022/23.

 - Read the instructions carefully and make sure that all the particulars required are entered.
 Incorrect information will result in a delay in module allocation and may mean that you will not be considered for your first choice in modules.